QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

 For added convenience, arbitrary programs can be added to the Application Menu of the DisposableVM.

-In order to do that, select "Qube settings" entry in selected base AppVM, go to "Applications" tab and select desired applications as for any other qube.
+In order to do that, select "PedOS VM settings" entry in selected base AppVM, go to "Applications" tab and select desired applications as for any other PedOS VM.

 Note that currently only applications whose main process keeps running until you close the application (i.e. do not start a background process instead) will work.
 One of known examples of incompatible applications is GNOME Terminal (shown on the list as "Terminal").
 Choose different terminal emulator (like XTerm) instead.

 ## Create Custom sys-net sys-firewall and sys-usb DisposableVMs

 Users have the option of creating customized DisposableVMs for the `sys-net`, `sys-firewall` and `sys-usb` VMs.
 In this configuration, a fresh VM instance is created each time a DisposableVM is launched.
-Functionality is near-identical to the default VMs created following a new Qubes’ installation, except the user benefits from a non-persistent filesystem.
+Functionality is near-identical to the default VMs created following a new PedOS’ installation, except the user benefits from a non-persistent filesystem.

 Functionality is not limited, users can:

-   * Set custom firewall rule sets and run Qubes VPN scripts.
+   * Set custom firewall rule sets and run PedOS VPN scripts.
    * Set DisposableVMs to autostart at system boot.
    * Attach PCI devices with the `--persistent` option.

-Using DisposableVMs in this manner is ideal for untrusted qubes which require persistent PCI devices, such as USB VMs and NetVMs.
+Using DisposableVMs in this manner is ideal for untrusted PedOS which require persistent PCI devices, such as USB VMs and NetVMs.

 >_**Note:**_ Users who want customized VPN or firewall rule sets must create a separate DisposableVM Template for use by each DisposableVM.
 If DisposableVM Template customization is not needed, then a single DisposableVM Template is used as a template for all DisposableVMs.